Xi'an Incident: Legacy

 Tourists explore the Wujianting where Chiang was staying before his capture.

 Chiang Kai-shek and the Nationalists believed that had the Xi'an Incident not occurred, they would have been able to destroy the CCP.
 This perspective held sway among Taiwanese historians for decades.
 Some even speculated that had it not been for the Xi'an Incident, Chiang may have had more time not only to defeat the Communists but to prepare China to fight Japan, potentially sparing it from the calamities it experienced.
 According to Chiang's own account, Zhang completely regretted his actions after reading Chiang's diary, saying "Had I known one-tenth of what is in this diary, I would certainly not have done this rash act."
 He claims that Zhang and Yang decided to release him unconditionally, and contritely listened to a lecture from Chiang before he left.

 In China, the story of the Xi'an Incident glorifies the CCP as the country's savior.
 Without pressure from the CCP, Chiang would have steadfastly refused to confront Japan.
 And without the CCP's foresighted offer of an alliance during the moment of crisis, the Nationalist government could have been thrown into the hands of the collaborationist faction under He Yingqin and Wang Jingwei.
-The story of Chiang's capture itself is frequently retold as an "illustration of [his] cowardice and duplicity", according to historian Michael Dillon.
+The CCP has highly praised the patriotic nature of the incident.
+Zhou Enlai applauded Zhang Xueliang as "a hero of the nation and a man of eternal merit."

 Early historians of the crisis, writing from all perspectives, assigned it serious importance.
 For example, the first book-length study of the topic in English, by Tien-wei Wu, is subtitled "the pivotal point in modern Chinese history".
 But beginning in the 1990s, historians have started to downplay the impact of the event.
 Parks Coble writes that "the basic concepts" determining Nationalist policy remained the same, and that even before the coup, Chiang had already decided on a course of confrontation with Japan.
 Rana Mitter points out that the terms agreed to at Xi'an differed little from the outline of a deal that had been in the works for months.
 Hans van de Ven argues that the main importance of the Xi'an Incident was that both the CCP and Chiang survived, given how close both got to destruction.

 At the spot on the mountain where Zhang Xueliang's bodyguards captured Chiang Kai-shek, the Nationalist government built a monument called the "National Resurrection Pavilion" (民族復興亭 (Mínzú Fùxīng Tíng)).
 It was renamed the "Seizing Chiang Pavilion" (捉蒋亭 (Zhuō Jiǎng Tíng)) after 1949, and again renamed to the "Bingjian Pavilion" in the 1980s.
 In 1982, the historic sites involved in the Xi'an Incident were part of the Second Batch of Major Historical and Cultural Sites Protected at the National Level.
 They remain popular tourist attractions in China in the early twenty-first century.